bradfrost/atomic-design/styleguide.md

 </coooooodddddeee>
 ````````

-And that's the style guide.
+And that's the style guide for the book.
 Fun fun fun.